 Fresco was used in Antiquity to decorate walls, the best known being in Pompeii and Herculaneum.
 It was also used in rock temples in India.
 In the Middle Ages, monasteries throughout Europe were decorated in fresco.
 The Italian artists of the Renaissance brought the classical ideals of Greek and Roman art back into fashion, resulting in many churches having their walls and ceilings painted with elaborate fresco cycles depicting religious themes.Two of the best known are the Arena Chapel fresco cycle by Giotto and the Sistine Chapel by Michelangelo.

 Although less popular in modern times, the Mexican Muralists revived the tradition in the 1920s.
 There are several contemporary artists working in fresco.
 Its appeal lies in the beauty of its colours, the directness of its approach and the natural quality of its materials.

-As well as frescoes I have made sgraffito (plaster scratched into to reveal the lower layer), used wax emulsion with fresco, and applied egg tempera on top of dried fresco (secco).
+As well as frescoes I make sgraffito (plaster scratched into to reveal the lower layer), use wax emulsion with fresco, and apply egg tempera on top of dried fresco (secco).
+I also experiment with gold and silver leaf.
 Although I have painted on two walls, most of my frescoes are on portable panels of various sizes or on tiles and bricks.
 In 2019 I experimented with the techniques of strappo and auto-staccante which are both methods for removing frescoes and attaching them to lighter weight surfaces.
 In 2020 I received a micro-residency from Tonic Arts to create frescoes on the theme of Life Under Lockdown.